0x80085/elixir-fedi-bot/README.md

 - [x] Persist tokens gotten from fedi
 - [x] Post text + image
-- [ ] ~~Refresh token if expired (cant ? at least not user token w/o interaction from user)~~
+- ~~Refresh token if expired (cant ? at least not user token w/o interaction from user)~~
-- [/] Add CRON job to read and re-post RSS feeds
 - [x] Login protect dev/dashboard
 - [x] Login protect connect fedi account page
 - [x] Enter fedi url to connect to
+- [ ] Enter fedi url from pleroma or soapbox or misskey or other popular fediware (needs more code, want just oauth I think...)
-- [ ] Ability to update/reset bot connection config (delete the credentials.json file)
+- [x] Ability to update/reset bot connection config (delete the credentials.json file + clear agent states)
+- [ ] Grab video link from nitter/twitter and add to twoot
+- [x] Grab image link from nitter/twitter and add to twoot
+- [x] Trigger RSS reposter job from ui
+- [x] Add CRON job to read and re-post RSS feeds
+- [x] Track/save posts in memory to prevent dupes
+- [x] Add ChatGPT API key
+- [x] Ask ChatGPT and see result in ui
 - [ ] Track/save posts to DB to prevent dupes
-- [ ] Grab video link from nitter/twitter and add to twoot

 # ideas to repost